These Mushrooms Are Being Recalled In Canada Because Of Listeria Risk

-So, if you bought enoki mushrooms from that brand any time on or before Friday, Health Canada says to throw that bag out immediately or return it back to the store where you bought them.
+So, if you bought enoki mushrooms from that brand any time on or before Friday, the Canadian Food Inspection Agency says to throw that bag out immediately or return it back to the store where you bought them.

-Health Canada says that while Listeria won't make your food look or smell spoiled, it will still make you sick.
+The Canadian Food Inspection Agency says that while listeria won't make your food look or smell spoiled, it will still make you sick.
 Symptoms can range from nausea and vomiting to fever, muscle aches, headaches and neck stiffness.
 Pregnant women, elderly people and those with weakened immune systems are at the most risk when it comes to this warning.

 According to Inside Halton, Sobeys spokesperson Karen White-Boswell said these mushrooms were sold at Safeway, Sobeys, FreshCo and Thrifty Food grocery stores all across western Canada.
 Spokespeople also added that apparently Longo's and Loblaws don't carry this particular product.

 The CFIA says no illnesses have been reported yet from these recalled mushrooms.

 This article's cover image was used for illustrative purposes only.

 - Birth Control Pill Recall In Canada: Linessa 21 'Mispackaged Pills' - Narcity ›